apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 The Vancouver Greens have one sitting councillor, **Adriane Carr**, who is extremely likely to be re-elected by virtue of name recognition.
 This is despite the fact she has [voted against far more housing](https://twitter.com/KQ_VanCity/status/1048370161571516416) than any sitting Councillor – including social and rental housing.
 Her reasons for voting against housing seem to vary – sometimes it’s concerns about landowners’ views, or often it’s longtime favourites “insufficient consultation” or “this won’t fix the crisis”.
 As a whole her record is pretty plain: she votes to conserve what we’ve got.

 That said, the Greens’ **Pete Fry** is an interesting candidate.
 He has long campaigned on housing issues, and seems more willing than Carr to support new housing.
 He’s well-liked and has a good shot at the polls.
-Green also has two additional council candidates that have a chance, **Michael Wiebe** and **David Wong**.
+Green also has two additional council candidates, **Michael Wiebe** and **David Wong**.
 If you think Council needs more conservationist voices, or you’re a centrist “don’t rock the boat” type voter, the Greens could be a good fit.

 <a name="npa"></a>